Jugetsudo Paris

 Roasted Japanese tea

-Hojicha is a Japanese green tea that has been roasted.
-The color, both of the leaves and of the infusion, is brown.
+Hojicha is a roasted Japanese green tea.
+The color, both of the leaves and the infusion, is brown.

-Typically served at the end of the meal to “wash the palate”, this tea is very thirst-quenching with its delicately smoky scent and fresh flavors.
+Typically served at the end of a meal to "cleanse the palate", this tea is very refreshing with its delicately smoky aroma and fresh flavors.